Videos are not designed to be a substitute for instructions. Please refer to the detailed Documentation below.

 To access your Keywords, click on the Page Generator Pro menu entry in the WordPress Administration interface, and then click on Keywords.

-- Click the Add Keyword button below the Page Generator Pro: Keywords title, which can be found towards the top of the screen:
+To add a Keyword to Page Generator Pro, click the Add Keyword button below the Page Generator Pro: Keywords title, which can be found towards the top of the screen:

 - Keyword: the unique template tag you’ll use when generating Pages / Posts / Custom Post Types.